 - The past is a foreign country; they do things differently there.
 (The Go-Between, L. P. Hartley.)

-As always, I want to leave you with some photos.
-I had also hoped to share with you my cut-up reworking of Queens’ Bohemian Rhapsody, but I’m still working on that.
+As I like to, I’ll leave you with some photos.
+I had also hoped to share with you my cut-up reworking of Queens’ Bohemian Rhapsody, but that doesn’t seem to be working out just yet.
 Perhaps I’ll share that with you some other time.
 Meanwhile, I have seven shots I took of local art while out and about in my local neighbourhood.